Rules for All-In Situations in Poker

-The all in concept was invented to prevent über-rich mobsters from running over small, honest guys at the poker table.
+The "all in" rules we abide by in poker today were invented to prevent über-rich mobsters from running over small, honest guys at the poker table.

 It states that in a poker hand you can only bet whatever money and chips you had on the table when the hand started.
 You cannot reach for your wallet and get more money.
 You cannot go to the bank and mortgage your condo.